 Manali is perched on top of the Pir Panjal range and is a popular hill station for tourists in summer.
 While it’s famous for its fruit orchards growing apples and apricots in abundance, it’s also popular for some other forbidden fruits which are a legend only appreciated by the truly discerning.

-The road to Ladakh from Manali begins as you leave behind the civilization and hustle bustle of the town.
+The bike trip to Ladakh from Manali begins as you leave behind the civilization and hustle bustle of the town.
 You’re accompanied by the tall deodar trees for a good distance until the ascent to Rohtang begins.
 Located at an altitude of 13000ft, Rohtang is Tibetan for a “pile of corpses” and owes its name to the deadly blizzards and avalanches in winter.
 The mind numbing chill is palpable even in the peak of summer which made us reach out for our jackets that were tucked into our backpacks until now.
 The road then descends into Lahaul Spiti valley.
 Far into the distance, you see the twin peaks of Gyephang, revered by the people of the Lahaul valley.

 The Chandra river gushes down this valley turning the barren landscape into lush green pastures.
 Although sparsely populated, the people of this valley have discovered new enterprising ways to make use the mineral rich land by cultivating high yield cash crops like broccoli, potatoes and cauliflower.
 We stopped for pictures with some of the locals who were kind enough to give us a taste of their fresh harvest.
 The Chandra river picks up speed and swells in size at Tandi where it meets the Bhaga and continues its pace eastward until it empties into the Chenab.